eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 reset
 *****

-The :func:`~eagerx.core.entities.Bridge.reset` method is called every time a reset is performed.
+The :func:`~eagerx.core.entities.Bridge.reset` method is called by the user before the start of an episode.
 This allows to reset the state of the *OdeBridge*.
 In our case, we are not adding a state to the *OdeBridge*.
 However, this could be done, for example to vary the integration parameters over episodes as a form of domain randomization.